-Minor building and demolition work, except if the land is identified on Constraint maps 3b or 3d.
+Minor building and demolition work, except if the land is identified on relevant City Plan overlay maps37.

-Carrying out building work associated with a material change of use that is PDA exempt development.
+Carrying out building work associated with a material change of use that is PDA accepted development.

 Carrying out building work associated with an approved material change of use.